 Written by Marin Mileusnic.

-Read the complete briefing on ‘Transparency in the implementation of the Recovery and Resilience Facility‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘Ensuring the recovery and resilience of EU small and medium-sized enterprises‘ in the Think Tank pages of the European Parliament.